menu

 Overview

 Bruno is a tiny city located in the state of Minnesota.
 With a population of 85 people and just one neighborhood, Bruno is the 524th largest community in Minnesota.
-Bruno has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Bruno was built prior to World War II, making it one of the older and more historic cities in the country.

 Occupations and Workforce